How To Find A Position? We’ve Got You Covered

 Putting Yourself Out There

-- Go to a lot of networking events – virtual and in-person.
-Most are free and the in-person events usually provide complementary food and drink.
+- Go to a lot of networking events, both virtual and in-person.
+Most are free and the in-person events usually provide complementary food and beverages.

-- Meetup.com and Calagator.org are thee go-to places to find these types of networking events.
+- Meetup.com and Calagator.org are the go-to sites for finding these Portland-area networking events.

-- Put yourself out there and come prepared to talk about yourself when people ask the typical first question of “what do you do?”
-Have your elevator pitch ready to go when you are asked about your background.
+- Put yourself out there.
+Come prepared to talk about yourself when people ask the typical first question of “so, what do you do?”
+Have your elevator pitch ready to go when you’re asked about your professional background.

-- Once you’ve met someone at a networking event ask for their email address.
-The next day send an email asking them for a meeting so as to help provide you with insights into the market, industry trends, who’s hiring, and things of that nature.
+- Once you’ve met someone at a networking event, ask them for their email address.
+The next day, ask them to meet with you.
+Convey that you’d appreciate their insights on the market, industry trends, and who might be hiring.

-- Many times at these events there will be an opportunity for people to announce they are either looking for a new position, or that they are hiring.
-If you’re looking, then be sure to announce you are looking, and then after the networking event go find the people that announced their companies are hiring and introduce yourself.
+- Often, these events provide an opportunity for people to share that they are either looking for a new position, or that they are hiring.
+If you’re looking, be sure to say so, and afterward, go find the people who announced that their companies are hiring and introduce yourself.

-- Hint: typically the best people to reach out to are the hosts of the event.
-They tend to know a lot of people.
+- Insider tip: typically, the best people to reach out to are the event hosts.
+They tend to know a lot of people in the IT industry.

 Meeting New People

 - You can never know too many people in this world.
 The more people you know, the better off your career is.

-- If you feel awkward by trying to meet new people, that is normal and natural.
-But don’t go it alone!
-Use the buddy system and take someone with you when you go to a networking event.
+- It’s normal and natural to feel awkward when trying to meet new people.
+One way to minimize awkward feelings is to use the buddy system and bring someone with you to a networking event.

-- Build your network by connecting with people from all facets of technology.
-From entry level candidates all the way up the ladder to senior level people, along with people in management such as Managers, Directors, VPs, CTOs, or CIOs.
+- Build your network by connecting with people from all levels of the tech industry, from entry-level candidates all the way up to senior level people including managers, directors, VPs, CTOs, and CIOs.

 - Reach out to technical recruiters and get to know them.
-It is always good to be connected to recruiters.
+It is always good to foster strong connections with recruiters.